Ministry in Context

 What is expected of the supervisors of Ministry in Context students?

-The pastor of the congregation and the designated person of the social ministry agency where the student is placed for the Ministry in Context requirement act as the student’s supervisors and are expected to meet with the student at least once a month; these meetings provide time to reflect on how the work is going, highlighting both areas of strength as well as areas for growth.
-A Lay Committee of at least three lay members of the congregation or agency is also established, and is expected to meet with the student at least twice each semester to reflect with the student on areas of strength as well as areas for growth.
-Both the supervising pastor and the Lay Committee are expected to complete evaluations at the end of each semester.
+The pastor of the congregation or the designated person of the social ministry agency where the student is placed act as the student’s supervisor and are expected to meet with the student at least twice a month.
+These meetings provide time to reflect on how the work is going, highlighting both areas of strength as well as areas for growth.
+In a congregation: a Lay Committee of at least three members of the congregation is also established, and is expected to meet with the student at least once per month to reflect with the student on areas of strength as well as areas for growth.
+Both the supervisors and the Lay Committee, if applicable, are expected to complete reflection forms at the end of each semester.

 All Ministry in Context Forms